UnplugCharger/kafka-realtime-anomaly-detection/README.md

 1. Simulate streamming data using the data provided in the CSV file

-2. Perfom Machine Learning on the Stream Using SPARK
+2. Perfom Machine Learning on the streams

 3. Use Kafka to send Fraudelent Transactions and Unfraudelent Transactions to different notification channels for my case these will be slack channels